History

 In recent years, the Premiers of Ontario and Québec participated as associate members of the Council of Great Lakes Governors.
 Under the chairmanship of Michigan Governor Rick Snyder, the Governors' and Premiers' partnership was energized by regular meetings among the chief executives.
 Governor Snyder hosted regional leaders on Mackinac Island in 2013.
 Illinois Governor Pat Quinn then welcomed his colleagues to Chicago in 2014.
 And, in 2015, Premier Philippe Couillard invited the region's Governors and Premiers to Québec City, followed by Governor Snyder and Premier Wynne of Ontario co-hosting the Governors and Premiers in Detroit/Windsor in 2017.
 Governor Evers of Wisconsin next welcomed the Governors and Premiers in Milwaukee in 2019.

 At the 2015 summit, Governor Snyder led the launch of the new Conference of Great Lakes St. Lawrence Governors & Premiers.
-The Conference unites the chief executives as equal partners working to grow the region’s $6 trillion economy and protect the world’s largest system of surface fresh water.
+The Conference unites the chief executives as equal partners working to grow the region’s nearly $8 trillion economy and protect the world’s largest system of surface fresh water.
 The Conference builds upon the Governors' and Premiers' 30 years of work through the Council of Great Lakes Governors to encourage and facilitate environmentally responsible economic development.

 Among the Conference's recent successes has been the launch of a maritime initiative focused on developing and implementing improvements to the region's maritime transportation system.
 More generally, the Conference’s economic development projects continue to evolve and grow.
 A series of annual trade missions have assisted more than 600 regional companies to export their goods and services to more than a dozen foreign countries.
 The Conference has also worked creatively to attract foreign investment and promote the region as a destination for foreign tourists.